MoussaKassim/KODAMA1/README.md

         <h2>News</h2>
         <p>
             <span style="color: black;">KODAMA facilitates identification of patterns representing underlying groups on all samples in a data set.
 This is an improved version of KODAMA algorithm for spatially-aware dimensionality reduction.
-A landmarks procudere has been implemented to adapt the algorithm to the analysis of data set with more than 10,000 entries.</span>
+A landmarks procedure has been implemented to adapt the algorithm to the analysis of data set with more than 10,000 entries.</span>
         </p>
         <p>
             <span style="color: black;">The KODAMA package has been integrated with t-SNE and UMAP to convert the KODAMA's dissimilarity matrix in a low dimensional space.</span>
         </p>
         <p>
             <ul>
                 <li><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9887019/" style="color: blue; text-decoration: underline;">Zinga, M. M., Abdel-Shafy, E., Melak, T., Vignoli, A., Piazza, S., Zerbini, L. F., ... & Cacciatore, S. (2022).
 KODAMA exploratory analysis in metabolic phenotyping.
 Frontiers in Molecular Biosciences, 9.</a></li>
                 <li><a href="https://academic.oup.com/bioinformatics/article/33/4/621/2667156?login=false" style="color: blue; text-decoration: underline;">Cacciatore, S., Tenori, L., Luchinat, C., Bennett, P. R., & MacIntyre, D. A. (2017).
 KODAMA: an R package for knowledge discovery and data mining.
 Bioinformatics, 33(4), 621-623.</a></li>